Gay Izmir Guide: The Essential Guide To Gay Travel In Izmir Turkey 2019

 Non-Gay Historic Hammams in Izmir

-- Civici Hammam – A 16th-century Turkish bath built in 16th century with the highest dome of any hammam in Izmir and unique features of Ottoman hammam architecture.
-Fairly run down but clean enough and excellent service with thorough treatments.
+Civici Hammam – A 16th-century Turkish bath built in the 16th century with the highest dome of any hammam in Izmir and unique features of Ottoman hammam architecture.
+Fairly run-down but clean enough and excellent service with thorough treatments.

-- Luks Hammam – A a twin hammam structure with isolated men and women’s sections with the men’s area open every day until 10 pm.
-One of the cleanest hammam we visited with an remarkable octagonal dome featuring in the central area.
+Luks Hammam – A twin hammam structure with isolated men and women’s sections with the men’s area open every day until 10 pm.
+One of the cleanest hammam we visited with a remarkable octagonal dome featuring in the central area.